 Science of Consciousness

 Comprehending consciousness is perhaps the most profound mystery currently facing humanity.
 The realm of science is vast; however, the focus here is on research about consciousness.
 Modern science began in the 17th century when Galileo, the father of modern science, discovered that the earth revolves around the sun.
+Later, Isaac Newton, one of the most influential scientists of all time, published his law of universal gravitation.
+Both of these men were widely known for their belief in God.
+By the nineteenth century, however, mainstream science had become locked into the materialistic paradigm.

 Materialism maintains that anything that is not material cannot exist.
 Materialism purports, without evidence, that consciousness is produced by the brain, and when the brain stops functioning, consciousness ceases to exist.
 Materialism is a false, dogmatic belief system that cannot be proven.
+Ivan Antic, author of The Physics of Consciousness, recognizes that scientific materialism is a false paradigm, “Physics as science will reach its ultimate peak through understanding consciousness.”

 We learned in school that matter is made up of molecules consisting of atoms.
 Atoms consist of a nucleus with electrons circling around the nucleus.
 We think of these elements as separate particles.
 However, appearances can be deceptive.
 It turns out that solid matter is less solid than it appears.
 Scientists have calculated that your body is 99.99999999% empty space.
 So why do things feel solid if everything is energy?

 Our electrons are everywhere at once, filling up space with their wave functions.
 The reality is that nothing is solid and you have never truly touched anything made of solid matter in your life.
 It is an illusion.
 It is all simply energy waves.
-Everything is energy.

 everything is energy

-“All matter originates and exists only by virtue of a force…We must assume behind this force the existence of a conscious and intelligent Mind.
+All matter originates and exists only by virtue of a force…We must assume behind this force the existence of a conscious and intelligent Mind.
 This Mind is the matrix of all matter…I regard consciousness as fundamental.
 I regard matter as derivative from consciousness.
 We cannot get behind consciousness.
-Everything that we talk about, everything that we regard as existing, postulates consciousness.”
+Everything that we talk about, everything that we regard as existing, postulates consciousness.

-—Max Planck (1858–1947) Founder of Quantum Physics, Nobel Prize for Physics, 1918
+— Max Planck (1858–1947), Nobel Prize for Physics, 1918

 The Double Slit Experiment - The Observer Effect

+The “observer effect” is the theory that the mere observation of a phenomenon inevitably changes that phenomenon.
 One of the most famous experiments in physics is the double-slit experiment.
-It demonstrates, with unparalleled strangeness, that little particles of matter have something of a wave about them, and suggests that the very act of observing a particle has a dramatic effect on its behavior.
+It demonstrates, with unparalleled strangeness, that little particles of matter have something of a wave about them and suggests that the very act of observing a particle has a dramatic effect on its behavior.

 Aspects of the double-slit experiment (such as the collapse of the wavefunction upon observation) bring into question the possibility of consciousness interacting with matter.
 Nevertheless, experimental evidence for the interaction of consciousness and matter or the non-locality of consciousness is generally ignored by mainstream science, which limits its investigations to the physical world.
 The missing link in mainstream science is consciousness.
-(See Dean Radin, Ph.D., below).
-Scientists believe that non-local consciousness might be modeled by quantum entanglement.
-Quantum mechanics is a fundamental and well-established theory.
+(See Dean Radin, Ph.D., below.)

-Psi science also supports the existence of nonlocal consciousness.
+Parapsychology science (psi) also supports the existence of nonlocal consciousness.
 Psi science studies involve parapsychological or psychic ability.
 Mainstream science does not recognize psi science as being valid because it is outside the materialistic paradigm.
 Nonetheless, according to Charles T. Tart, Ph.D., there have been thousands of scientifically valid parapsychological experiments carried out over the past 100 years.
 Dr. Tart authored The End of Materialism; How Evidence of the Paranormal is Bringing Science and Spirit Together.
 (See his other books listed below).

 Dean Radin, Ph.D., covers psi research on telepathy, psychokinesis, clairvoyance, and precognition in this video: “Science and the Taboo of psi” with Dean Radin.
 Positive research findings have also been reported on topics other than the four covered in Radin’s video.
-Many of these findings can be found in books referenced in the following sections: Science of Consciousness, Energy HealingNear-Death ExperienceOut-of-Body Experiences, ReincarnationMediumship, Death, and Dying.
+Many of these findings can be found in books referenced in the Scienced-Based Libraries on this resource page and on the following of our resource pages: Energy HealingNear-Death ExperiencesOut-of-Body ExperiencesReincarnationMediumship, and Death and Dying.

 science-based awakening resources

-Organizations on Science of Consciousness
+Organizations about the Science of Consciousness

-Books and Videos on Science of Consciousness
+Books on Science of Consciousness

 Al-Khalili, Jim and McFadden, Johnjoe